paulgear/docker-opentofu/README.md

-# docker-kubernetes-utils
+# docker-terraform-utils

-Docker image with `kubectl` and other useful Kubernetes utilities
+Docker image with `terraform` and other useful utilities

 ## Why?

 This image is used when following the [3 Musketeers] pattern.
-By running `kubectl` inside Docker, we ensure consistency, control and confidence.
+By running `terraform` inside Docker, we ensure consistency, control and confidence.

-  * Consistency: when developing automated processes that use `kubectl`, you can be sure that they will function the same whether you run it on your Windows workstation or on a Jenkins build agent.
+  * Consistency: when developing automated processes that use `terraform`, you can be sure that they will function the same whether you run it on your Windows workstation or on a Jenkins build agent.
-  * Control: by specifying the version of the image in [docker-compose.yml][], we can deploy to two incompatible versions of Kubernetes simultaneously.
+  * Control: by specifying the version of the image in [docker-compose.yml][], we can deploy to two incompatible versions of Terraform simultaneously.
   * Confidence: reliable deployments build confidence in the use of CI/CD pipelines, creating a positive feedback loop that encourages developers to use CI/CD

 [3 Musketeers]: https://3musketeers.io/